astryzia/BashScan/README.md

 This backgrounds each task, so be mindful of system hardware when checking a large number of ports.

-The only thing you will need to change is the "net" variable to match your target network.
 Only supports /24 CIDR but easy to add more coverage if desired.